uday-prakash11/Real-Time-Currency-Converter-Project/README.md

 Key Components

-API for Exchange Rates:
+1.API for Exchange Rates:
 Using a reliable API service to get real-time exchange rates using ExchangeRate-API.

-Python Libraries:
+2.Python Libraries:
 Requests: To fetch data from the API.
 Tkinter: For creating a graphical user interface (optional).
 JSON: To handle the response data from the API.